 I used to keep my tomatoes in the fridge which is totally wrong.
 They should be stored at room temperature in a brown paper bag, up to 3 days.
 I recommend reading this quick post by Golden Earthworm Organic Farm for more storage tips- so good to know!Print

-With just 4 ingredients and a quick vinaigrette, this simple fresh corn and tomato salad recipe will be your go-to summer side dish.
+With just 4 ingredients and a quick vinaigrette, this fresh corn and tomato salad recipe will be your go-to summer side dish!
+Made with fresh corn, juicy sun gold tomatoes (or cherry tomatoes), diced red onion and fresh basil, this tossed corn and tomato salad is a terrific addition to any meal.
+Ready in just 15 minutes!
 I love it served chilled with grilled chicken or shrimp and sourdough bread.
 Recipe adapted from Ina Garten’s Barefoot Contessa Cookbook.

 - 5 ears of fresh corn, shucked